Bellerbys College: Location

 Prior to full closure, the colleges were located in Brighton, Greenwich, and formerly Oxford and Cambridge.
-On the 14th of April 2020, it was announced that Bellerbys College will be shutting down their Cambridge campus on the 31st of August 2020.

-As of the 31st of August 2020, Bellerbys College Cambridge campus was closed.

-As of September 2022, Bellerbys College closed in its entirety.

 History

 Founded

 Bellerbys College dated back to Davies's College, founded in London in 1927.
 Davies's College was originally set up to prepare students for entrance to Oxford and Cambridge, the Armed Services and the Civil Service.
 A second branch of Davies's College was founded in Hove in 1959.
 Davies's Tutorial College in Hove as it was then called was based in premises at 44 Cromwell Road in Hove.
 The college was a tutorial college providing A-levels and A-Level re-sits mainly for British students.

 In 1980 Mr Robin Bellerby became principal of Davies College in Hove and the college expanded to occupy neighbouring premises on Cromwell Road.
 At this time the college expanded its recruitment overseas and the college made links with the Jordanian government, leading to over 30 students from Jordan coming each year to study A Levels on government scholarships.
 Other students at the college came from Malaysia and Hong Kong.

 Later the college was renamed Bellerbys College after the principal became the new owner.
 In 1991 the college was bought by a group of British businessmen who invested money in recruitment overseas and developed the foundation programme, a one-year bridging course enabling international students to enter UK universities at first-year undergraduate level.

 The original Davies's College in London, which was located at 25 Old Gloucester Street, Queen Square, Bloomsbury, London, continued to operate independently of the college in Brighton until its closure in 1998.

-As of September 2022, Bellerbys College closed in its entirety.